andrewferlitsch/Gap/docs/tutorials/computer_vision.md

 images = Images(['1_100.jpg', '2_100.jpg', '3_100.jpg'], [1, 2, 3])
 ```

-For each image specified, the `Images` class creates an `Image` object, which are maintained in the `Images` object as a list.
-The list of corresonding Image objects can be accessed from the property `images`.
+For each image specified, the `Images` class creates an `Image` object, which are maintained in the `images` objects as a list.
+The list of corresonding `Image` objects can be accessed from the property `images`.
 In the example below, a collection of three images is created, and then the `images` property is accessed as a list iterator in a for loop.
 On each loop, the next `Image` object is accessed and inside the loop the code prints the name and label of the corresponding `Image` object.

 ```python
 images = Images(['1_100.jpg', '2_100.jpg', '3_100.jpg'], [1, 2, 3])